nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ## Notes And Takeaways from Research and Experience

+- [x] Extensions in CSharp.
+When and how to use them.
+- [x] Learn about Heapsort algorithm, documented and implemented in my [Heapsort-js repository](https://github.com/nojronatron/heapsort-js).
+- [x] Meshtastic [Web](https://github.com/meshtastic/web) is an open source project looking for help.
+Given my recent interest in LoRa text-message communications, this might be a good [OSS contribution](continuing-education\oss-contrib-meshtastic.md) option for me.
+- [x] Build and deploy a functional version of [BF-BMX](https://github.com/nojronatron/BF-BMX) - the message synchronization tool for an upcoming volunteer event.
+- [x] Update the [BF Bib Report Form](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form) and prepare for possible usage by August 2024.
 - [x] MS Build 24 and recent work caused me to use WinGet a few times recently, so I [did a little research](./dotnet-dev-tools-notes.html#winget) to get familiar.
 - [x] MSFT [Build 2024 Conference](./msbuild-2024-notes.html) will be held on 21-23 May, 2024.
 - [x] MSFT Reactor [notes on using Python for Web Apps](./python-webapps-orms.md).